doctrine/DoctrineModule/docs/authentication.md

 {
     public function __invoke(ContainerInterface $container, $requestedName, array $options = null) {
-        $as = $container->get('doctrine.authenticationservice.orm_default');
+        $authenticationService = $container->get('doctrine.authenticationservice.orm_default');
-        return new $requestedName($as);
+        return new $requestedName($authenticationService);
     }
 }
 ```

 #### Using the AuthenticationService

-Now that we have defined how to create a `Zend\Authentication\AuthenticationService` object, we can use it in our code.
-For more information about Zend authentication mechanisms, please read [the ZF 2 Authentication's documentation](http://framework.zend.com/manual/2.4/en/modules/zend.authentication.intro.html).
+Now that we have defined how to create a `Zend\Authentication\AuthenticationService` object we can use it in our code.
+For more information about Zend authentication mechanisms please read [the ZF 2 Authentication's documentation](http://framework.zend.com/manual/2.4/en/modules/zend.authentication.intro.html).

 Here is an example of how we could use it from a controller action (we stripped any Form things for simplicity):